Preparing for an Overnight Babysitter

 8. Tantrum Triggers

 If you know something will set off your child, it helps to share that information.
-Children often react when their environment or routine is different so it helps to keep your routine as clear as possible.
+Children react when their environment or routine is different.
+It helps to keep your routine as clear as possible.

 9. Rules of The Home